provrb/provrbs-packet-capture/README.md

 A packet capture program built using C for the backend (with Npcap) and C++ with wxWidgets for the frontend.
 This application allows users to capture network packets on Windows systems, providing real-time analysis with a  graphical interface.

-A packet capture program built using C for the backend (with Npcap) and C++ with wxWidgets for the frontend.
-This application allows users to capture network packets on Windows systems, providing real-time analysis with an intuitive graphical interface.

 ![Example](/procapture.png)

 ## Table of Contents